What is Hook's law?

 The stiffness (k) of the rod is directly proportional to the area of the cross-section of the rod.
 Also, it is inversely proportional to its length in the Law of Elasticity.

 Let’s know some of the interesting factors associated with Hooke's Law.
-This can be a perfect Example of the First Law of Thermodynamics.
-When you compress or extend a spring, it conserves the energy so nearly.
+This can be a perfect example of the First Law of Thermodynamics.
+When you compress or extend a spring, it conserves energy so nearly.

 Natural friction is the only energy that is lost due to this phenomenon.
 Also, Hooke's Law detects the nature of a wave-like periodic function within the spring.
 When you release a spring from a deformed position, it will come back to its default place.
 The return Force is the proportional Force that happens in a periodic function.

 You can find out the wavelength and frequency of the motion generated inside the spring.
 Your observations can give you some sort of quality ideas that help you to know more regarding Hooke’s Law.

 A comprehensive distinction on Hooke's Law can give you the idea of the modern theory of Elasticity.
 This theory informs that the strain (deformation) of an Elastic object can be proportionate with stress applied to it.

 In some cases, multiple independent components are available in most of the general stresses and strains.
 It may have, the "proportionality factor" may no longer be just a single real number.